matteoferla/DnD-battler/README.md

 > This is a python 3 script and is not intended to work with 2.
 Some folk may have made forks that do —I don't know.
 > This code was my first project switching from Perl to Python, so was rather messy.
 > Due to the interest I have refactored it to make it cleaner (see [changelog 0.2](change_log_0.2.md)).
-> I accidentally pushed to master... so the code is unstable today
+> I accidentally pushed to master, so for now spell attacks do not work.

 Welcome to the D&D 5e Encounter simulator.
 It was written to determine victory probabilities and to test some hypotheses.